Student Academic Policies and Procedures Manual

 Medical Issues

-Social work students must use sound judgment when facing medical and/or emotional problems that compromise scholastic and professional performance.
-Seeking professional help for personal problems, medical problems, psychosocial distress, substance abuse, or mental health difficulties is critical in order to address the best interests of the student and those to whom the student has professional responsibility.
+The use of sound judgment when social work students are facing medical and/or emotional problems that compromise scholastic and professional performance is important.
+Seeking professional help for personal problems, medical problems, psychosocial distress, substance use, or mental health difficulties is critical in order to address the best interests of the student and those to whom the student has professional responsibility.

 Ethical Obligations